jumphone/Delia/README.md

 <b>METHOD</b>:

-* 'lm'   linear model (used in our manuscript).
+* 'lm' &nbsp; &nbsp; linear model (used in our manuscript).

-* 'rlm'  robust linear model ('MASS' package).
+* 'rlm' &nbsp; &nbsp; robust linear model ('MASS' package).
 If you are facing huge batch effect, please try 'rlm'.

-* 'pcr'  principal components regression ('pls' package).
+* 'pcr' &nbsp; &nbsp; principal components regression ('pls' package).
 If there are some very similar cell types in your reference, please try 'pcr'. 'pcr' is much slower than 'lm' and 'rlm'.

 </br>